Skip to Main Content

 clipboard icon

-Morphine is an opioid medicine used to control pain.
+Morphine is an opioid medicine used to manage pain

 Morphine has fast-acting and long-acting forms.
 Follow dosing instructions carefully.
-Families may be asked to keep a record of doses taken so the doctor can prescribe the best possible pain control.
+The care team may ask you to keep a record of the doses your child takes, so they can prescribe the best possible pain control.

 iv bag icon